 - increasing physical activity levels, including for young and older age groups, and those with disabilities or medical conditions

 - providing opportunities for sport and physical activity, supporting mass participation programmes and local sports clubs

 - working with voluntary, statutory and commercial health organisations

 Immediate and short-term Public Protection health issues are dealt with by our Environmental Health Team.

-Immediate and urgent risks to your health must be referred to your own doctor or General Practitioner (GP).
+Immediate and urgent risks to your health must be referred to your own doctor (GP).